B. United Kingdom, 1953

-Eileen Cooper makes figurative paintings that encompass themes of fertility, sexuality, motherhood, life and death.
-Cooper produces work from an unapologetically female perspective, often containing a strong autobiographical element.
-Her vision encompasses a wide emotional range, with an allegorical approach.
-As well as the female figure, animals and objects enter Cooper’s compositions, often playing symbolic or totemic roles.
+Eileen Cooper’s practice encompasses themes of fertility, sexuality, motherhood, life and death.
+Cooper’s work is centred on the female figure, animals and objects enter Cooper’s compositions, often playing symbolic or totemic roles.
 Her motif-filled imagery has often been described as magical realism, although she has cited Indian, Persian and Egyptian art as influences on her paintings.
-Her rich and sometimes expressionistic use of colour, as well as her use of strong and simplified line has been likened to the works of Henri Matisse and Paul Gauguin, as well as to Expressionists Emil Nolde and Ernst Ludwig Kirchner.
+Her rich and expressionistic use of colour, as well as her use of strong and simplified line has been likened to the works of Henri Matisse and Paul Gauguin, as well as to Expressionists Emil Nolde and Ernst Ludwig Kirchner.

 Video: Eileen Cooper introduces her 2019 exhibition, Personal Space, from her South London Studio

 Thank you for your enquiry.
 We will be in touch shortly.